The Caldwells were another group that existed for many years while seemingly covering their tracks, so that little could be discovered about them.

 According to a little blurb in the July 29, 1950 Pittsburgh Courier, "Oleatha Caldwell [sic] post-carded from Philly.
 'Twas closing time for her RCA-Victor Recording foursome, which enjoyed a bang-up fifteen-week stanza at the Stage Door in Detroit.
 Group now heads for Chicago's Brass Rail, thence to Canada."
 It's so sad that press agents, so intent on using barely-intelligible language, can't even get a singer's name right.
 Also, why would she send a post card from Philadelphia to say that they were finishing up in Detroit and going on to Chicago?
 [I know (cynic that I am) that the notice really came from their Philadelphia management agency (either Eddie Suez or Jolly Joyce).]

 In October 1950, John Dennis got married; the happy event seems to coincide with him leaving the group.
-We may never know exactly how many replacements there were, but the first one that I know about was pianist Frederick Russell Jones, for a short while in late 1950.
+We may never know exactly how many replacements there were, but the first one that I know about was pianist Frederick Russell "Fritz" Jones, who returned in late 1950; he'd been there for a while in late 1948.
 (Actually, you may know him better under his later name, Ahmad Jamal.)
 Jamal had a strange way of looking at the Caldwells.
-In a 2012 interview, discussing his inspiration for "Ahmad's Blues", he told an interviewer:
+In a 2012 interview, discussing his inspiration for "Ahmad's Blues", he told an interviewer::